 Twitter uses oAuth access tokens to verify the user that is fetching the data.
 In order to get your own tokens, you would have to create a twitter app on https://dev.twitter.com/ after which you will be provided with the app’s oAuth credentials that are needed for Twitter Feed.

 Since version 1.43, Twitter Feed comes with a PHP based API that allows you to fetch tweets anywhere without having to use shortcodes.
-The API can be found under
+For more information, visit the API documentation page.

 Twitter Feed makes a request to the Twitter API every time someone views a page in your blog.
 This creates a problem since Twitter imposes a limit of 180 requests per hour. exceeding the limit would prevent you from making new requests until the clock is reset.
 The caching system allows you to fetch the data locally, which not only will prevent you from exceeding the rate limits, but is also much faster than making a request to Twitter.